-C. Entry Format
+C. Required Information and Entry Format

 - 1. The first entry appears two spaces below the title, Works Cited. - 2.
 Each entry begins with the author's last name, followed by his/her first name. - 3.
 Anonymous works are alphabetized according to the first word of the title (excluding "A ..."; "The..." etc...) - 4.
 If more than one work of an author appears, his name is listed only on the first entry.
 Thereafter, in place of his name, 3 hyphens followed by a period are used (---.
 "A Tale of...) - 5.
-Give only the first city of publication listed in a book. - 6.
-If a work has several printings, give the earliest date listed. - 7.
-If the edition is new or revised, give the date of the edition.
+If a work has several printings, give the most recent date listed. - 6.
+If the edition is new or revised, give the date of the edition. - 7.
+The first line of the entry is at the left margin.
+If the entry requires more than one line of typewritten text, then the second line/any subsequent lines is/are indented five spaces. - 8.
+If you are using the KM Library sources, the citation is provided.
+Simply copy the information given, and adjust the citation accordingly in order to match the required format.